-The Company records the shares issued in connection with capital calls as of the effective date, or due date, of the capital call, which is the date shares are issued.
+The Company records the shares issued in connection with capital calls as of the effective date of the capital call.
 To the extent that the Company has taxable income available, the Company intends to make quarterly distributions to its common stockholders.
 Dividends and distributions to common stockholders are recorded on the record date.
 The amount to be distributed is determined by the Board of Directors each quarter and is generally based upon the taxable earnings estimated by management and available cash.
 Net realized capital gains, if any, are generally distributed at least annually, although the Company may decide to retain such capital gains for investment.